 The Civil War did indeed divide families.
 It made enemies out of friends and lovers out of enemies.
 All civil wars do so, and this story has no shortage of that same high drama.
 And, as if that weren't enough, it also has a hint of William Faulkner and Eugene O'Neill.
-Though Bessie's letters may betray no more than a step-mother's longing to be reunited with a boy who fought on the "wrong" side in a war often characterized as "brother against brother," it seems far more natural to suppose that the love she professed was born out of a romanticism that did not quite die for good in April 1865.
+Bessie's letters may betray no more than a step-mother's longing to be reunited with a boy who fought on the "wrong" side in a war often characterized as "brother against brother."
+Yet it seems far more natural to suppose that the love she professed was born out of a romanticism that did not quite die for good in that long ago April of 1865.

 * * *

 Transcription of old letters from scans is a tedious process.
 However, this should help readers unfamiliar with things Civil War, as well as the penmanship of the times.

 List of contents of carpet bag I sent J.K.M. to be forwarded to you.